Sergio Pellissier: Post-playing career

 Following his retirement, Pellissier stayed at Chievo as the club's new technical area coordinator, being assisted by Giorgio De Giorgis for transfer market-related duties.
 He left Chievo by the end of the 2020–21 season due to disagreements with the board.
 He successively accepted to join Rovigo as the club's new general director, a role he kept for a very brief amount of time due to regulations preventing from being contracted for two separate league clubs.

 Later in the summer of 2021, ChievoVerona were expelled from Serie B as a result of financial irregularities relating to missing tax payments.
 This meant that the club was essentially bankrupt and needed new owners to restart in Serie D. Pellissier led the search for a new ownership group, but was unsuccessful.
 On 21 August 2021, Pellissier announced that ChievoVerona would cease to exist in an Instagram post, calling it "one of the saddest days of my life."
-He then decided to found a new club himself, named FC Chievo 2021, which was admitted to Terza Categoria for the 2021–22 season.
-The club was then renamed to FC Clivense following a legal warning from ChievoVerona's chairman and owner Luca Campedelli.
-The club won promotion to Seconda Categoria on their debut season, with a 43-year old Pellissier playing on the final league game and scoring two goals in a 5–0 win, and successively entered Eccellenza after having acquired the sporting rights of San Martino Speme.
+He then decided to found a new club himself, named Chievo 2021, which was admitted to the Terza Categoria for the 2021–22 season.
+The club was then renamed to Clivense following a legal warning from Chievo's chairman and owner Luca Campedelli.
+The club won promotion to the Seconda Categoria on their debut season, with a 43-year old Pellissier playing in the final league game and scoring two goals in a 5–0 win, and successively entered the Eccellenza after having acquired the sporting rights of San Martino Speme.